 Looking at the Societal Aspects of Climate

-What is ‘the sociological history of climate change’?
+What is ‘the history of climate & society’?

 How did you learn about climate change?
 Did you delve into the scientific literature and come up with a detached conclusion?
 No-one does this.